29.1 C

 On Saturday, a college of 300 parliamentarians and deputies of various levels will elect a new president in the Georgian parliament building.
 The only contender for this post is former football player and current lawmaker Mikheil Kavelashvili, nominated by the ruling Georgian Dream party.
 The inauguration of the new president will take place on December 29.

-On Tuesday, the Georgian State Security Service said that the organisers of the protests, coordinated by foreign intelligence services, are planning to disrupt the presidential election.
+The Georgian State Security Service warned that foreign intelligence services are planning to disrupt the presidential election, sparking concerns about the legitimacy of the process.

 “I don’t even know what to call this, a provocation or a parody.
 Probably, this entire illegitimate process is a parody,” Zourabichvili said at a briefing on Friday.